Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### Develop & run the backend

-if you want to develop and run the backend container locally, use the following commands.
+If you want to develop and run the backend container locally, use the following commands.

 #### Running the backend locally